The probabilistic world: Probabilistic time

 \subsubsection{Step evolution operator}

 The step evolution operator is the analogue of the evolution operator in quantum mechanics for discrete time steps.
 It is related to the transfer matrix by an appropriate normalization.
 The step evolution operator will be a key quantity in this work.
 It encodes the ``dynamics'' of the probabilistic system.
-We discuss first the step evolution operator for local chains and generalize later to matrix chains.

 \paragraph*{Normalization of local factors}

 Multiplication of a local factor $\cK (m)$ by a constant $c(m)$ does not change the overall probability distribution.
 The multiplication of the weight distribution $w[n]$ by $c(m)$ is canceled by the multiplication of the partition function $Z$ by the same factor $c(m)$.
 In principle, one could take $c(m)$ to be arbitrary real or even complex numbers different from zero.
 We take here real positive $c(m)$.
 We employ the freedom of this multiplication in order to normalize the transfer matrix conveniently.
 Indeed, by virtue of eq.\,\eqref{eq:TS15} the transfer matrix is multiplied by the same factor $c(m)$ as for $\cK(m)$.